-No matter the quality of your knapsack sprayer, it won’t last as long if you don’t wash it out well between uses.
+No matter the quality of your pressure sprayer, it won’t last as long if you don’t wash it out well between uses.
 If you’re using any chemicals, such as weed killers, make sure that none of the solution is left in the tank after use – it could corrode the plastic over time.

-If you plan on using your sprayer for a few years, it’s good practise to check that you can easily replace broken parts.
+If you plan on using your knapsack sprayer for a few years, it’s good practise to check that you can easily replace broken parts.
 Ultimately, this will save you money in the long run.